EngineersNeedArt/Anna-Analog-Computer/README.md

 The **ADD** module also requires **USB** power and also a **ZERO** reference voltage.

 The **ADD** module has a pair of addition operators.
 (Or *summers*?
-I don't know: a 〝summer〞 is a season and an 〝adder〞 is a snake—they're both poor words).
+I don't know: a “summer” is a season and an “adder” is a snake—they're both poor words).
 These operators take 2 or more inputs (values, voltages) and output the negative sum of those inputs.

 ### Overload